The IMD Guide

 12 min read · Updated May 2026

-This guide covers everything you need to know to make a confident decision about outsourcing — what fulfilment actually involves, how 3PL pricing really works, the signals that say "now's the time," and the questions worth asking any provider you're considering.
+You'll come away knowing what fulfilment actually involves, how 3PL pricing really works, the signals that say "now's the time," and the questions worth asking any provider you're considering.

 01 — THE FUNDAMENTALS